bigscience-workshop/data_sourcing/sourcing_sprint/guide.md

 ##### Personally Identifiable Information

 Please provide as much information as you can find about the data's contents related to personally identifiable information.
 This kind of information will impact the BigScience dataset and model in terms of privacy, security, and social impact.
-For more information please see **###LINK###**.
+For more information please see the BigScience documentation on [Tools to Address PII, Content Rights and Bias](https://docs.google.com/document/d/12jNSbiZDoAUWtXg6fgs0hkUBEEdkHZy7bNVk6oz6MSc/edit#heading=h.k2tpgjjy1cg6).

 We categorize personally identifiable information into three categories: